ORNL/cpp-proposals-pub/D1673/blas_interface.md

 These new layouts represent exactly the two General (GE) matrix layouts that the BLAS' C interface supports.
-Both of these are more general than P0009's `layout_left` and `layout_right`, because they permit a stride between columns resp. rows that is greater than the corresponding extent.
-This is why BLAS functions take an "LDA" (leading dimension of the matrix A) argument separate from the dimenions (extents, in `mdspan` terms) of A.  However, these layouts are slightly *less* general than P0009's `layout_stride`, because they assume contiguous storage of columns resp. rows.
+Both of these are more general than `layout_left` and `layout_right`, because they permit a stride between columns resp. rows that is greater than the corresponding extent.
+This is why BLAS functions take an "LDA" (leading dimension of the matrix A) argument separate from the dimensions (extents, in `mdspan` terms) of A.  However, these layouts are slightly *less* general than `layout_stride`, because they assume contiguous storage of columns resp. rows.

 We could omit these layouts and use `layout_stride` without removing functionality.
 However, the advantage of these layouts is that